Copying for teaching purposes

 - Online/digital sources - before copying material from any online source, check the site for a statement which defines how material on the site may be used.
 You should abide by this statement as with any “licence”.
-If the site contains no permitted use statement or only contains a basic copyright statement then the Part VB allowances described here apply.
+If the site contains no permitted use statement or only contains a basic copyright statement then the educational Statutory License allowances described here apply.

-- Images/photos and other artistic works - an entire work under the following conditions:
+- Images/photos and other artistic works from a print source - an entire work under the following conditions:

-- if you wish to copy only the artistic work and exclude the text, and the artistic work has not been published separately.
-You can copy as many images from the work as you require provided that they have not been separately published, or
+- if you wish to copy only the artistic work and exclude the text, you can do so providing the artistic work has not been published separately;

-- if the work has been published separately but can't be obtained for a reasonable price or timeframe.
+- if the work has been published separately but can't be obtained for an ordinary commercial price within a reasonable timeframe.